localstack/docs/content/en/user-guide/aws/glue/index.md

 The example below illustrates crawling tables and partition metadata from S3 buckets.

-First, we create an S3 bucket with a couple of items:
+You can first create an S3 bucket with a couple of items:

 {{< command >}}
 $ awslocal s3 mb s3://test
 $ printf "1, 2, 3, 4\n5, 6, 7, 8" > /tmp/file.csv